dhleong/ps4-waker/README.md

 local network, responding to the right broadcasts with the appropriate messages, and simulating the connection handshake that the app makes with a real PS4.

-Then, it spoofs the mac address of the device that connected to it, as the PS4 appears to match the credentials with the device.
-Finally, it simply sends the correct "wake" packet to the real PS4, and restores the original MAC address.
+With those in hand, `ps4-waker` connects to the real PS4 and communicates with the same TCP protocol the app uses to authenticate itself as a connected Device---it will show up as "PS4 Waker" in your device management.

+Once registered as a connected Device, it can simply send the correct "wake" packet with the initially-fetched credentials.

 ### Notes

 This has been tested on a MacBook Pro running the OSX Mavericks.
-Pull requests are welcome if extra twiddling is needed for smooth operation on Windows or Linux.
+Using the new TCP connection, we don't need to do any wacky MAC spoofing, so any machine should work.
+Pull requests are welcome, however, if extra twiddling is needed for smooth operation on Windows or Linux.

+The TCP connection API is exposed via `require('ps4-waker').Socket`, and the PS4 detection as `require('ps4-waker').Detector`.
+In the future, these may be broken out into a separate library, perhaps with more features from the app, such as "on screen keyboard" simulation.
+See the sources in the lib directory for more information on these modules.

 ### Disclaimer